Railway Control Table

 - Route Indication Alight

-The type-and position/character of the route indication to be displayed, which must be proved alight before signal can display a proceed aspect.
+The type-and position/character of the route indication to be displayed, which must be proved alight before the signal can display a proceed aspect.

 - Aspect to be shown